Destin Daniel Cretton

-Destin Yori Daniel Cretton is an American filmmaker.
-He is best known for directing the drama films Short Term 12 (2013), The Glass Castle (2017), Just Mercy (2019) as well as the Marvel Studios film Shang-Chi and the Legend of the Ten Rings (2021).
+Destin Yori Daniel Cretton (born November 23, 1978) is an American filmmaker.
+He is best known for directing the drama films Short Term 12 (2013), The Glass Castle (2017), and Just Mercy (2019) as well as the Marvel Studios films Shang-Chi and the Legend of the Ten Rings (2021), Spider-Man: Brand New Day (2026), and the television series Wonder Man (2026).

+Since 2024, Cretton has launched and operated his own production company, Hisako.

-Early life
+Early life and education

-Cretton was born and raised in Haiku, Hawaii on the island of Maui.
-He is of half-Japanese descent.
+Cretton was born and raised in Haiku, Hawaii, on the island of Maui.
+His mother is Japanese American and his father is White American.
 He was home-schooled by his Christian mother.
 His sister Joy is a costume designer who has worked on several of Destin's projects.
 He lived in Haiku in a two-bedroom house with his five siblings, until he was 19 years old.
 He moved to San Diego, California, to attend Point Loma Nazarene University, where he majored in communications.
 After graduating, Cretton worked for two years as a staff person at a group home for at-risk teenagers.

 He made short films as a hobby, which developed as a vocational path.
 He attended and graduated from film school at San Diego State University.

 Career

+2009–2019: Breakthrough and studio films

 While at San Diego State University, Cretton made a 22-minute short film, Short Term 12, based on his experiences at the facility for teenagers.
 The short film premiered at the 2009 Sundance Film Festival, where it won the Jury Prize in Short Filmmaking.